 How does the Swiss Travel Pass work?

-In rare cases, one of the validation (or: activation) processes below applies:
+Only if you have received a paper pass, one of the validation (or: activation) processes below may apply:

 - Your pass needs to be validated by railway personnel.
 This is the case if there is an area that requires a stamp from the Swiss Railways, and if the start date of the pass is not filled out yet.
 You can have the pass validated at a staffed Swiss station or by personnel on board international trains bound for Switzerland.

 Once your Swiss Travel Pass is valid, you can use it for the number of days you purchased it for.
 The time of validation is not relevant.
 There's no difference between validating it on July 15 at 8:00 AM or July 15 at 7:00 PM.
 July 15 still counts as your first full day of traveling, and the pass is basically valid from 0:00 AM that day.
 In this example, an 8-day Swiss Travel Pass can be used for traveling on July 15, 16, 17, 18, 19, 20, 21 and 22.
 Validity ends on 5:00 AM of the day following the last day, so that allows you to complete late night trips, even after midnight.
 In this example, validity ends on July 23, 5:00 AM.

 The Swiss Travel Pass travel days are consecutive.
 If you don't travel on such a day, it still counts as a travel day.